 The successful candidate will:

-- Demonstrated competence and experience in the biology of cancer
+- Have up to five years of postdoctoral experience with a demonstrated competence and experience in the biology of cancer or neurodegenerative disorders.

-- Demonstrated ability to work independently and lead projects while also collaborating and assisting the group achieve its research goals
+- Have demonstrated ability to work independently and lead projects while also collaborating and assisting the group achieve its research goals

 - Creativity in problem solving and a team spirit